-The intent of this section of the assessment is to identify geographic areas, overburdened communities, and vulnerable populations where environmental and health impacts may result from the agency's actions.
+The intent of this section of the assessment is to identify overburdened communities and vulnerable populations in geographic areas where environmental and health impacts may result from the agency's actions.

-The scope of this rule is statewide, affecting over 1.1 million K-12 students in Washington state, and the teachers, staff, and visitors in those schools.
-The assessment includes maps showing statewide locations and concentrations of unhealthy air days, extreme weather days, overburdened communities and vulnerable populations, and rates of students receiving free or reduced-price lunch benefits.
+The scope of this rule is statewide, affecting over 1.2 million K-12 students in Washington State, and the teachers, staff, and visitors in those schools.
+The assessment includes maps showing statewide locations and concentrations of unhealthy air days, predicted radon exposure areas, overburdened communities and vulnerable populations.
+The assessment also categorizes student demographics and statistics reported by students like the rates of students receiving free or reduced-price lunch benefits, English learning students, and students with disabilities.
 All community listening sessions took place in overburdened communities and vulnerable population areas.

-&lt;sup>6 RCW 43.20.025: Definitions.
+6 RCW 43.20.025: Definitions.

-RCW 28A.210.410: Lead contamination at drinking water outlets.
+7 RCW 28A.210.410: Lead contamination at drinking water outlets.

-SALandMCLdrinkingwaterCR103Ecombined.pdf
+^{8 2414016}SALandMCLdrinkingwaterCR103Ecombined.pdf

-&lt;sup>9 PFAS in Drinking Water-Group A Public Water System Support | Washington State Department of Health
+9 PFAS in Drinking Water-Group A Public Water System Support | Washington State Department of Health